quarterRyan/quarterRyan/README.md

 - 👋 Hi, I’m @quarterRyan
-- 👀 I’m interested in indy game development in Unity and app development in Flutter
+- 👀 I’m interested in indy game development in Unity and web development in React, c#
-- 🌱 I’m currently learning unity and flutter
+- 🌱 I’m currently learning unity and react
 - 📫 How to reach me quarter.machines.co@gmail.com

 <!---